 Visit the Chrome webstore to install the Finch Connection App.

-Important note 1: Projects saved on a Chromebook will not work with the BirdBrain Robot server used on Windows, Mac, or Linux.
-If this is an issue, you can also install the Finch Connection Chrome app on Windows, Mac, or Linux.
-Similarly, projects saved on Windows, Mac, or Linux with the Birdbrain Robot Server will not work with the Finch Connection app.
+Important note 1: Projects saved on a Chromebook will not work with the BirdBrain Robot server used on Windows or Mac.
+If this is an issue, you can also install the Finch Connection Chrome app on Windows or Mac.
+Similarly, projects saved on Windows or Mac with the Birdbrain Robot Server will not work with the Finch Connection app.